 calculated a MCD of 1686, with a TPQ of 1720, and a ceramic intersection range of 1660 to 1720.
 Ware types

-include Rhenish stoneware (blue and grey, brown, and gray), Staffordshire slipware, tin-glazed earthenware,
+include Rhenish stoneware (blue and gray, brown, and gray), Staffordshire slipware, tin-glazed earthenware,

 North Devon sgraffito and gravel tempered, Mérida, Morgan Jones, Buckley, English brown stoneware, redware,

 white salt-glazed stoneware, and Astbury ware.
 Hatch (2015) analyzed the ceramic collection as part of a broader

 study of the changing definitions of early modern manhood in the Potomac Valley.

 Container glass included wine bottles, case bottles, and vials.
 A minimum of four fragments of colorless table glass

 was also present.
-When combined, 2,169 local and imported clay tobacco pipes were catalogued from the site, as well
+When combined, 2,169 local and imported clay tobacco pipes were cataloged from the site as well

 as a cast brass pipe tamper.
 Lauren McMillan (2015) has analyzed marked pipes from this collection as part of a